 Athens Crisis told by the Architect Timoklia Tsagari

 During our stay in Athens we had the chance to interview our Airbnb‘s owner, the architect Timoklia Tsagari.
 In addition to being a beautiful and powerful woman, she is an independent architect.
 In this interview we asked her how she faced the crisis that affected Greece in 2008 and which were her solutions to overcome that thought period.
 Understanding this dark chapter of the Greek history, we are sure you’ll be able to understand even more today’s Athens.
-If you want to organize your trip to Greece, check out our adventures and experiences.
+If you want to organize your , check out our adventures and experiences.

 How was Athens before the crisis?

 Athens was the perfect city: there was a lot of work and projects, especially for entrepreneurs.
 The real crisis didn’t start in 2008, no. That year things were still good, I was having projects, but I knew the crisis was there.
 Then, in 2010 and 2011 we really understood the crisis was there and didn’t want to pass any soon.
 My husband lost his job, I didn’t have any more projects, and at the same time we had more taxes because of the debt but no money to pay them.
 Politics tried to save the country, but not the people.
 A lot of people gave up and others kept fighting this monster.
 My sister had to sell an apartment of 90.000€ at the price of 20.000€ to pay her debts, otherwise the bank would have taken everything.
 At that point, I realized that Athens and Greece were falling down.
 And in this tragedy, Greece was described as the irresponsible son of Europe, but that wasn’t true.
 When foreign investors sold all their actions, Greek banks started having debts and Greek economy started to collapse.
 At that moment, the banks did everything to save themselves impoverishing Greeks.
 That’s how it went.